Social and emotional development of 5-6-year-old

 - Let your child choose activities that are appropriate for his or her abilities.

-- Develop a healthy relation with your child so that he or she can talk with you and be open with his/her feelings.
+- Develop a healthy relationship with your child so that he or she can talk with you and be open with his/her feelings.

-- Help your child to develop habit of reading and certain hobbies.
+- Help your child to develop a habit of reading and certain hobbies.

 - Encourage your child to play outdoor games and do physical activity.

 - Encourage self-discipline, respect for authority, teachers, elders.

 - Encourage them to abide by rules.

 - Be supportive so that your child talks to you about peer pressure and teach and help them to deal with peer pressure.